 Promotion through Influencers: their new trusted friend

-Compared to celebrities and brands, millennials trust ‘digital creators and influencers’ more.
-They order from the places these influencers hang out on or recommend.
-Here’s proof:
+Compared to celebrities and brands, millennials trust ‘digital creators and influencers’ a lot more.
+They tend to order from places these influencers hang out on or recommend.
+Here’s some statistical evidence:

 Millennials are 44% more likely to trust experts; they are 247% more likely to be influenced by blogs or social networking sites.